sbmallik/teal-video-player/README.md

 The following command executes all test files having names like `*.test.js`.
 ```
-npm test -- --detectOpenHandles
+$ npm test -- --detectOpenHandles
 ```

 #### Filtering tests

 In order to filter tests by filename a flag is added that accepts a regular expression of the `test-spec`.
 Please note this can be the name string located in either `describe` or `it` blocks.
 Therefore the command gets modified to:
 ```
-npm test -- --detectOpenHandles -t="<reguar-expression>"
+$ npm test -- --detectOpenHandles -t="<reguar-expression>"
 ```

 #### Disabling the code output

 Optionally the test logs can be disabled (with the exception of errors) by using this flag:
 ```
-npm test -- --detectOpenHandles --silent
+$ npm test -- --detectOpenHandles --silent
 ```

 #### Parallel execution

-An easy way to set the parallel test execution is to ignore the cache.
+An easy way to set the parallel test execution is to ignore the cache as mentioned in this [issue link](https://github.com/facebook/jest/issues/5818).
 By default the cache is used and the tests are executed sequentially.
 This is achieved by using a command line parameter as below:
 ```
-npm test -- --detectOpenHandles --no-cache
+$ npm test -- --detectOpenHandles --no-cache
 ```

 This repository will be used for demonstration pupose only - therefore no *Continuous Integration* code (Jenkins Pipeline for example) was added.